-Paul comes from a background as a trained teacher, spending much of the last decade teaching in a secondary school environment.
+Paul comes from a long background as a trained teacher, spending much of the last ten years teaching in a secondary school environment.
 He has a Graduate Diploma in Education from Griffith University on the Gold Coast, Australia.
 He is a committed advocate of designing a curriculum that appeals to different learning styles, and encourages direct student participation in the learning process as much as possible.

 Urban criminology, historical criminology, corruption, policing, organisational criminology.

 Bleakley, Paul (2021) Accused of an "abominable crime": punishing homosexual blackmail threats in London, 1723–1823.
 Crime, Law and Social Change , 75 (4). pp. 331-348.
 ISSN 0925-4994

 Bleakley, Paul (2021) The cult of corruption: reframing organizational frameworks of police corruption from a cultic perspective.
 Deviant Behavior , 42 (5). pp. 565-577.
 ISSN 0163-9625